 All surgeries come with risks, like infection, excess bleeding, blood clots, and anesthesia-related problems.
-Your doctor will take into account your health and age when determining the safety of the procedure being recommended.
+Your doctor will consider your health and age when determining the safety of the recommended procedure.
 The more unhealthy you are and the older you are, the higher the risks.

 Bariatric surgeons lower the potential risks by performing the surgeries laparoscopically.
-This means only tiny incisions are used and a serpentine camera and other tools are implemented, which reduces dangers and downtime.
-Instead of cutting you open like open-heart surgery, all the action happens inside your abdomen while your surgeon controls the tools via a monitor positioned nearby.
+This means only tiny incisions, a serpentine camera, and other tools are implemented, reducing dangers and downtime.
+Instead of cutting you open like open-heart surgery, all the action happens inside your abdomen while your surgeon controls the tools via a nearby monitor.

-Even after having the risks explained to you, become as informed as you can about your health and the specifics of the procedure before making a decision about your healthcare.
+Even after explaining the risks to you, become as informed as possible about your health and the specifics of the procedure before deciding on your healthcare.

 What is Your Experience with This Procedure?

 The more experience your bariatric surgeon has performing the surgery in question, the higher your chances of a good patient outcome.
-Ask your doctor how many of these specific procedures he or she has performed.
+Ask your doctor how many of these specific procedures they have performed.
 Ask about fellowship training and the use of new surgical technology.
-The more experienced your surgeon, the more likely you are to be happy with your results.
+The more experienced your surgeon is, the more likely you will be happy with your results.

 How Much Does the Surgery Cost?

-Bariatric surgery can cost upward of $20,000 or more but that’s not the whole story.
-The reason surgery costs so much is because you have to factor in the healthcare facility, surgeon’s fees, anesthesiologist’s fees, medicines and technology, and other costs associated with the procedure.
+Bariatric surgery can cost upward of $20,000 or more, but that’s not the whole story.
+Surgery costs so much because you have to factor in the healthcare facility, surgeon’s fees, anesthesiologist’s fees, medicines and technology, and other costs associated with the procedure.

 Then there is health insurance.
 More health insurance companies are coming around to the fact that weight loss surgery saves lives.
 It’s medically necessary, not a cosmetic fad.
-Therefore, more policies than ever before now cover some or all of the costs of various bariatric procedures.
-You may find that, after insurance picks up the tab, you only have to pay $3,500 or nothing at all!
+Therefore, more policies than ever now cover some or all of the costs of various bariatric procedures.
+You may find that you only have to pay $3,500 or nothing after insurance picks up the tab!

-If insurance doesn’t cover the procedure, advocate on your own behalf to your employer’s HR department to see if they will consider adding weight loss surgery as one of your health coverage benefits.
+If insurance doesn’t cover the procedure, advocate your employer’s HR department to see if they will consider adding weight loss surgery as one of your health coverage benefits.